jfkirk/tensorrec/README.md

 ## TODO
 Immediate plans for development of TensorRec include:
 1. Documentation of TensorRec class and methods
-2. Automated testing
-3. Implementation of WARP loss, or an alternate pairwise loss solution
+2. Implementation of WARP loss, or an alternate pairwise loss solution
-4. Implementation of more evaluation methods (AUC, F score, etc)
+3. Implementation of more evaluation methods (AUC, F score, etc)
-5. Integration of publicly available data sets (MovieLens, etc)
+4. Integration of publicly available data sets (MovieLens, etc)

 ## Example: Input data